natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/logging.rst

 Module logging
 --------------

-Module logging - a module from the standard Python library that allows you to configure logging from the script.
+Module logging - a module from Python standard library that allows you to configure logging from the script.
 Module logging has a lot of features and a lot of configuration options.
 Only basic configuration option is discussed in this section.